1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 Down 2X strum ©FRARY

-Use the flesh of the thumb in a brisk motion, maintaining even pressure across the strings.
+Strum with the flesh of the thumb in a brisk motion, keeping even pressure across the strings.

 thumb icon Flat-Four Strum